FAQs About Safe Sleep in Pregnancy

-We have worked on this campaign in collaboration with the researchers, pregnant women, women who have suffered a stillbirth and health organisations such as the royal colleges and the NHS to ensure the message is delivered in a non-threatening way.
+We have worked on this campaign in collaboration with the researchers, pregnant women, women who have suffered a stillbirth and health organizations such as the royal colleges and the NHS to ensure the message is delivered in a non-threatening way.

 Although women have had healthy live babies for years without this information, unfortunately, many babies have also been stillborn.
 Currently around 9 babies are stillborn every day in the UK and if there is anything we can do to stop even one more family from going through that most terrible of heartbreaks, then we will not withhold that information.

 It is estimated that if every woman in the UK who currently sleeps on her back in late pregnancy started sleeping on her side, up to 130 babies a year could be saved.
 This would reduce our unacceptably high stillbirth rate by about 3.7%.

 It feels like you are blaming mothers who have experienced stillbirth